-- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - · be mindful of the timescales to respond - prepare a comprehensive report for the headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- Conduct interviews with an open mind and be prepared to be thorough in their questioning. - Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting. - Ensure that any papers produced during the investigation are kept securely, pending any appeal. - Be mindful of the timescales to respond. - Prepare a comprehensive report for the headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.

-The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+The headteacher or complaints committee will then determine whether to uphold or dismissthe complaint and communicate that decision to the complainant, providing the appropriate escalation details.

 Complaints Co-ordinator (this could be the headteacher / designated complaints governor or other staff member providing administrative support)